polterguy/polterguy.github.io/dashboard/log/index.md

   image: /assets/images/wizard-writing-secret-spells-into-his-spell-book.webp
 ---

 The log component allows you to browse your server's log.
 When an important event occurs in Magic, a log entry will typically be created describing the event.
-Examples of such events are when users are logging in, or errors are occuring in the system for some reasons.
+Examples of such events are when users are logging in, or errors are occurring in the system for some reason.

 ![Screenshot of Magic's integrated log component](/images/log.jpg)